 Salvador isn’t as exotic as I thought it would be.
 It’s not as dangerous as I read it was.
 Brazilians in Salvador are neither truly black nor truly white, much like in the rest of the country, but there are definitely fewer blond Germans and more afros around.
 It’s cloudy but very hot and humid.
 There are fewer tourists than I thought.

 We start from scratch every time we move to a new Brazilian city.
 The little differences add up.
 For instance, in Pelotas, you shop at supermercados Nacional, an undercover Walmart chain of supermarkets that was the only option.
 In Porto Alegre, Zaffari ruled the city.
 In Salvador, you shop at Walmart—calling itself Walmart but with a blue colour scheme, unlike in Canada—or at the many local “delis,” i.e. mini markets just a big cheaper and bigger than convenience stores.

-And on February 2, we walked to praia do Rio Vermelho to celebrate Dia de Iemanjá, a major water deity.
-We actually know the celebration, we heard about it last year because it was a holiday in Pelotas.
+And on February 2, we walked to Praia do Rio Vermelho to celebrate Dia de Iemanjá, a major water deity.
+We actually know about the celebration, we heard about it last year because it was a holiday in Pelotas.